Thursday, June 13, 2019

 Edward D. Wood, Jr. is often regarded as the worst director in cinema history.
 He might have been destined for obscurity if it wasn’t for the 1980 book “The Golden Turkey Awards” by Harry and Michael Medved.
 In their book, Wood was voted the “worst director of all time” and his magnum opus Plan 9 from Outer Space was voted “the worst movie of all time.”
 This brought Wood new found fame among bad movies aficionados, who eagerly sought out his body of work.
 Wood was a fairly interesting character, not only was a bad movie auteur but also – a World War II vet (he survived one of the bloodiest battles in the South Pacific); a writer of lurid pulp novels; a pornographer (after his failed career in Hollywood he relegated himself into making hardcore porn); and a transvestite.
 His pseudo-documentary Glen or Glenda is (rightfully) ridiculed for its sheer ineptitude, but it’s also one of the most personal movies ever committed to celluloid – it’s based on Wood’s own struggles to come to terms with his cross dressing.
 His movies are genuinely unique, even if they are terrible.
 He was a true auteur!
 It is no wonder that Tim Burton was compelled to tell Ed Wood’s story – he is the ultimate misfit.

 It is important to note that Ed Wood is not your typical Hollywood biopic.
-It only focuses on a small portion of Wood’s life (1953 – 1959) and completely plays around with the facts – it glosses over Wood’s alcoholism and completely omits his brief marriage to Norma McCarty.
+It only focuses on a small portion of Wood’s life (1953 – 1959) and completely plays around with the facts – it glosses over Wood’s alcoholism and omits his brief marriage to Norma McCarty.
 It recreates the behind the scenes of three Wood movies – Glen or Glenda, Bride of the Monster, and Plan 9 from Outer Space – but skips over the making of Jail Bait (which was shot on the same sets as Glen or Glenda).
 While most of Wood’s stock company is portrayed in the movie, Lyle Talbot is noticeably absent (even though he appeared in three of Wood’s movies).

 There are also a lot of liberties taken in the storytelling (mostly for comedic effect); in the movie, while making Bride of the Monster, Ed talks Bela Lugosi into wrestling with a rubber octopus in a pond, when in reality it was a stunt double (this is even more obvious in the cleaned up DVD of Bride of the Monster).
 There has been a dispute as to how Loretta King was cast in Bride of the Monster – in the movie, Ed mistakenly believes that Loretta has the money to finance the entire production (after she lends him two hundred dollars) and he cast her in the lead out of obligation, while Loretta King claims that she was contacted by Wood, via her agent, and that money was never a factor.
 I tend to be believe King’s account of the story, because while filming Bride of the Monster Wood ran out of money and had to briefly shutdown production until he could get financing – so, if King was cast under false pretenses, then wouldn’t Wood just recast the role once production started up again?
 It should be noted that it was Dolores Fuller, Ed Wood’s ex-girlfriend and one time lead actress, who kept pushing this story about Loretta King.
 Initially, Fuller was supposed to play the heroine in Bride of Monster but Wood eventually cast King in the role.
 There is a theory that Wood lied to Fuller about the circumstance of King’s casting in a desperate attempt to let his girlfriend down gently.
 “I desperately wanted to cast you in the lead role, baby, but she has all the money.
 I need to placate her whims.”
 Either way, Fuller’s account of Loretta King is second hand, at best, and is fairly biased towards Ed Wood.
 Also, despite what the movie claims, Loretta King was not allergic to water.